 Hulu + Live TV has most of the features you’d expect from a live streaming TV service, including unlimited DVR for nine months and the ability to stop and rewind live TV.
-You can record ongoing shows or future shows through the channel guide, or record entire programs.
+We loved all the on-demand options but have one major complaint: the ads.

 In our tests, the exact same ad aired several times per episode, as if it were designed to be annoying.
 It gets worse.
 We tried to get around ads on live TV by recording the show and waiting a few minutes to start watching, then fast forwarding through the commercials.
 It works on YouTube TV and most cable TV services we reviewed, but with Hulu we still got blasted with ads every 20 minutes.
 The only way to skip them was to wait for the show to be over and watch the DVR version.
 If you pay extra, you can skip the ads on DVR content, but you’ll still see promotions for recommended content.

 If your show is added to “My Stuff” and recorded, it’s easy to track.
 But if you record a show and forget to add it to “My Stuff,” it’s impossible to find.
 You don’t get notified when it’s ready, either.

-We also ran into a little trouble trying to watch in different locations.
+In our testing, we ran into a little trouble trying to watch in different locations.
 We never got the service to work on a Safari browser, even when location tracking was enabled.
 If we were signed in on an Apple TV at home, we got locked out in the office.
 We get that Hulu doesn’t want users sharing passwords, but the experience was pretty frustrating.

 YouTube TV is owned by search giant Google, and it shows.
 Finding specific programs, channels, and even recommendations from a browser was a delight.
 In fact, logging in on a browser is the best way to rearrange your Live guide for channel surfing, and it’s the best way to manage your account.
 The desktop app and mobile app felt familiar and easy to use, but we were annoyed that we couldn’t turn the volume up very high.

 The experience on the Samsung smart TV we tested wasn’t quite as seamless.
-To get to YouTube TV, you have to open the regular Youtube app and find the YouTube TV button at the bottom left.
+To get to YouTube TV, you have to open the regular YouTube app and find the YouTube TV button at the bottom left.
 Once we were in, there was a nice option to verify the account on a smartphone rather than typing your secure password with the remote.
 We didn’t love the pause and rewind functionality on the smart TV, and we once had to turn everything off and restart because the screen went black.

 We also tested YouTube TV on an Apple TV, and it worked pretty well.
 It wasn’t hidden within the regular YouTube app, which was nice, and controls worked better.
 The app experience was even better when we tested on the Chromecast with Google TV.
 The remote was small but easy to use, and the voice functionality was fantastic.
 Unfortunately, the button labeled YouTube on the remote goes to the regular YouTube app, not YouTube TV.